Responsibilities of the Assessor’s Office

 Current STAR exemption recipients

--- Current Basic and Enhanced STAR exemption recipients will keep their exemption as long as they contiune to own their current home.
+-- Current Basic and Enhanced STAR exemption recipients will keep their exemption as long as they continue to own their current home.

 *The New York State Department of Taxation and Finance has developed a web based registration application, and phone registration for the STAR Check program.
 To register or to ask questions please contact the State at (518) 457-2036 or online at www.tax.ny.gov/star/

-- The Enhanced Star Income Verification Program - RP 425 IVP
+- The Enhance Star Income Verification RP 425 IVP

-- Renewal Application for Partial Tax Exemption Real Property Form #RP 467 RNW - Senior Citizens
+- RP 467 Application for Partial Tax Exemption for Real Property of Senior Citizens

-Application for Partial Tax Exemption Real Property Form #RP 467 - Senior Citizens
+RP 467 Rnw Renewal Application for Partial Tax Exemption for Real Property of Senior Citizens

 VOLUNTEER FIREFIGHTERS/ AMBULANCE WORKERS